Cryptal-Clear/CTF_Writeups/README.md

 # CTF_Writeups

-Simple Writeups of the challs I was able to solve in the CTFs I took part in
+Simple Writeups of the challs that my team and I were able to solve in the CTFs we took part in